ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 ## Goal 3
 In order for our microservices to execute in Jenkins, we need a Jenkinsfile.
-Since we will be setitng up all of our stages in a Shared Library, we need to set up groovy script our microservices need to point to when Jenkins loads up the service.
+Since we will be setitng up all of our stages in a Shared Library, we need to set up a groovy script (`jenkinsJob.groovy`) our microservices need to point to when Jenkins loads up the service.

 ### Adding the `jenkinsJob.groovy` file
-We need to have an entry point for the `Jenkinsfile` in our JHipster microservices to access our Shared Library.
+We are going to set up our `jenkinsJob.groovy` to checkout our microservice code from source control and execute specific maven commands depending on the job that is running.
+  1. Check out our microservice repository.
+     * Check out the [workflow scm steps](https://jenkins.io/doc/pipeline/steps/workflow-scm-step/) for more information.
+  2. Read from the [`environment variables`](https://wiki.jenkins.io/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-JenkinsSetEnvironmentVariables) in order to obtain the Jenkins job name (`deployName` or `testName`).
+     * Check out `Jenkins Set Environment Variables` section at the [`Building a software project`](https://wiki.jenkins.io/display/JENKINS/Building+a+software+project#Buildingasoftwareproject-JenkinsSetEnvironmentVariables) Jenkins wiki.

-1. Create `vars/jenkinsJob.groovy` in your shared library and add the below code
+Create and add the below code to `vars/jenkinsJob.groovy` `part2` branch of `microservice-pipelines`.
 ```groovy
 def call(){
     node {